Brand Hong Kong

-Brand Hong Kong (or BrandHK) was launched in 2001 as a government programme designed to promote Hong Kong as "Asia’s World City".
-The purpose of this concept is to create a reputation of Hong Kong as a top international city.
+Brand Hong Kong (BrandHK) is a government programme launched in 2001 designed to promote Hong Kong as "Asia’s World City."
+The purpose of this concept is to create a reputation for Hong Kong as a top international city.
 This idea was formed after the transfer of sovereignty over Hong Kong in 1997, the event that made Hong Kong a special administrative region of China.
-The branding features Hong Kong as a place of "creativity, entrepreneurship, global connectivity, security and rich diversity".
+The branding features Hong Kong as a place of "creativity, entrepreneurship, global connectivity, security, and rich diversity."

+Brand HK, often referred to in the context of Hong Kong, can pertain to various sectors, including fashion, technology, and local culture.
+It is also associated with local brands or products that emphasize Hong Kong’s unique identity.

-In 2010, following a major review and public engagement exercise, BrandHK was updated, incorporating changes to its visual identity, core values, attributes and brand platform.
+In 2010, following a major review and public engagement exercise, BrandHK was updated, incorporating changes to its visual identity, core values, attributes, and brand platform.

 History

 The idea of “branding” Hong Kong originated in 1997, when more attention was focused on the handover of Hong Kong to China.
 The handover led to concerns over Hong Kong's ability to remain as an international financial centre as well as a global city.
 The decision to develop BrandHK was finally taken by the Government of Hong Kong in 2000.

-Extensive research and consultation was undertaken in Hong Kong and internationally, leading to the choice of “Asia’s World City” as the brand motto that best reflects the city's traits, while a stylised dragon was considered to best represent the Hong Kong's visual identity.
-The Government Review in 2008 was undertaken to identify changes that had taken place in and around the city since 2001, and to incorporate those changes into the brand.
+Extensive research and consultation was undertaken in Hong Kong and internationally.
+This led to the choice of “Asia’s World City” as the brand motto that best reflects the city's traits.
+A stylised dragon was considered to best represent the Hong Kong's visual identity.
+The Government Review in 2008 was undertaken to identify changes that had taken place in and around the city since 2001 and to incorporate those changes into the brand.

 Promotions

-The Government of Hong Kong has strongly promoted such branding, and has been well-known by Hong Kong people.
-Promotional items and banners have been seen on buses, ships, streets banners, etc.
+The Government of Hong Kong has strongly promoted such branding, which has become well-known by the people of Hong Kong.
+Promotional items and banners have been seen on buses, ships, streets banners and more.